Out of Court Disposals Panel

 Find out more about Panel members in the Out of Court Disposal Panels reports.

 Who can join the Panel?

 - Over the age of 18 years old

 - Living or working in Avon and Somerset

 - Able to attend meetings during the day at Avon and Somerset Polices Headquarters in Portishead.

 All volunteers are subject to police vetting checks.

 Join the Panel

-if you are interested in any future volunteering vacancies, email email@example.com to register your interest.
+If you are interested in volunteering, email email@example.com